Adana: Agriculture

 Adana is the marketing and distribution centre for the Çukurova agricultural region, where cotton, wheat, corn, soy bean, barley, grapes and citrus fruits are produced in great quantities.
 Adana's farmers produce half of Turkey's corn and soy beans.
 Thirty-four percent of Turkey's peanuts and 29 percent of Turkey's oranges are harvested in Adana.
 Most of the local farming and agricultural-based companies have their offices in Adana.
 Producer co-operatives play a significant role in the city's economy. Çukobirlik, Turkey's largest co-operative producer, has 36,064 members in ten provinces and does everything from planting to the marketing of cotton, peanuts, soybeans, sunflowers and canola.

 The Adana Agriculture Fair is the region's largest fair attracting more than 100,000 visitors from twenty nations.
 It hosts agriculture, livestock, poultry and dairy businesses.
 A Greenhouse and Gardening Fair takes place at the same time as the Agriculture Fair which is organised on a 3.5-hectare area of the TÜYAP Exhibition Center every October.

 Manufacturing

 Adana's large-scale industry is mostly centred on agriculture.
 Food processing and fabricating metal products are major industries, making up 27 percent of Adana's manufacturing, but furniture and rubber/plastic product manufacturing plants are also numerous.
 As of 2008, Adana has eleven companies in Turkey's top 500 industrial firms.
 The largest company in Adana, Temsa Global, an automotive manufacturer, has more than 2500 employees and manufactures 4000 buses annually.
 Marsan-Adana is the largest margarine and plant oil factory in Turkey.
 Advansa Sasa is Europe's largest polyester manufacturer employing 2650.
-The Organised Industrial Region of Adana covers an area of 1225 hectare with 300 plants, most of them medium-scale.